better-dem/portal/README.md

 AWS_SECRET_ACCESS_KEY=
 AWS_STORAGE_BUCKET_NAME=

+## Setting up AWS static file storage and direct uploads

+## Setting up Redis

+### Locally
+Install redis-server, the server has to run for background jobs to work.

+### On heroku
+Redis is one of the officially supported addons, add it on.

-## Setting up GIS database to run locally
+## Setting up GIS

+### GIS database to run locally

 Install postgresql, postgis, and spatialite: